rleh/rleh.github.io/_posts/2016-06-23-Qt-Creator-Tutorial-for-XPCC.markdown

 Switch to *Run Settings* and select *Run on GDB server or hardware debugger* as *Run Configuration*.
 Select the **.elf*-file as executable.
 ![Qt creator project run settings](/assets/images/qt-creator-tutorial/project-run-settings.png)

-Now you can compile, program and debug your xpcc application comfortable in Qt creator.
+Now you can compile, program and debug your xpcc application comfortably in Qt creator.